CIT85/josea-pub/final/README.md

 I have made optimizations on images by making them adapt to viewport size.
 I have also rounded their edges with border-radius.

 ## Accessibility
-The images would be in center or left when a screen meets a certain aspect ratio.
-For Example: 1920 x 1080 would have the images to the left and info to the right, While the images will be in center and info will be below them on a phone of 2556 x 1179 resolution.
+The images would change size when a screen meets a certain aspect ratio.
+This is done through media queries.

+## Hero Image Design
+I've chosen the image of earth's stratosphere because i thought that it might fit the topic of the site.
+But I did also thought of looking for other images but that was the only option for now.
+It is located in the contact page.
+I put it on the top of the page, rounded the edges, added a pfp of myself and made the background image slightly faded.